kamailio/kamailio-wiki/docs/devel/git-access.md

 ## Cloning Repository for Write Operations

-Each developer has an user ID for accessing the repository via ssh, which allow push operations.
+Each developer has a user ID for accessing the repository via ssh, which allow push operations.
 Cloning can be done via command:

     git clone ssh://USERID@git.sip-router.org/kamailio